explainers-by-googlers/cross-origin-storage/README.md

   'SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4';
 const name = 'Large AI model';

-// Check if the file already exists
 // This triggers a permission prompt:
-// example.com wants to access the file "Large AI Model" stored in your browser.
+// site-a.example.com wants to access the file "Large AI Model" stored in your browser.
 // [Allow this time] [Allow on every visit] [Don't allow] try {
   const handle = await navigator.crossOriginStorage.requestFileHandle(hash, {
     name,
   });

-  // Use the file and return
+  // Use the file and return.
   // …
   return;
 } catch(err) {
   if (err.name === 'NotFoundError') {
-    // The file doesn't exist, so fetch it from the network const fileBlob = await fetch('https://example.com/large-ai-model.bin').then(
+    // The file doesn't exist, so fetch it from the network. const fileBlob = await fetch('https://example.com/large-ai-model.bin').then(
       (response) => response.blob(),
     );
-     // Compute the control hash using the method in Appendix B const controlHash = await getBlobHash(fileBlob);
+     // Compute the control hash using the method in Appendix B. const controlHash = await getBlobHash(fileBlob);
-    // Check if control hash and known hash are the same if (controlHash !== hash) {
+    // Check if control hash and known hash are the same. if (controlHash !== hash) {
-      // Downloaded file and wanted file are different
+      // Downloaded file and wanted file are different.
       // …
       return;
     }
     // This triggers a permission prompt:
-    // example.com wants to store the file "Large AI Model" in your browser.
+    // site-a.example.com wants to store the file "Large AI Model" in your browser.
     // [Allow] [Don't allow]
     try {
-      const name = 'Large AI Model';
       handle = await navigator.crossOriginStorage.requestFileHandle(hash, {
         name,
         create: true,